FAQs

 It should be noted that Local Plan Policy SD9(1)(b) requires development proposals to ‘identify and incorporate opportunities for net gains in biodiversity’.
 The SDNPA has published interim guidance on addressing Biodiversity Net Gain in accordance with the policy of the SDLP in the run up to the mandatory BNG requirement.

-• What role will the SDNPA play?
+- What role does the SDNPA play?

 The SDNPA are looking to play an active role in ensuring that any landowners who hold aspirations of reversion of their current conventional agricultural operations on their land to habitat creation is done so in line with the Lawton Principles of; “bigger, better and more joined up biodiversity”.(Lawton, 2010, Making Space for Nature)